The Real Story Behind TalkToTree

 And all the information of your true purpose is in that original seed.

 It knows what to do!
-All you have to do is stop struggling and listen.
+But you'll have to stop struggling and listen.

 Sending you so much love,